CMakePP/CMaize/dox/Packaging.md

 Packaging
 =========

-This page describes the process by which CPP locates dependencies.
-Given that this process needs to be capable of occurring recursively, packages created using CPP will adhere to the "ideal" standards outlined below.
+This page summarizes the state of packaging a C++ project with CPP as well as using packages.

 Ideal
 -----